 Information and advice provided by the service should be clear, easily understood, accurate, up-to-date and consistent with other sources of information and advice.
 Staff providing information and advice should be aware of accessibility issues and be appropriately trained.

-All reasonable efforts should be taken to ensure that the information and advice provide meets the individual’s requirements, is comprehensive and is given at an early stage
+All reasonable efforts should be taken to ensure that the information and advice provided meets the person’s requirements, is comprehensive and is given at an early stage.

 6. Opportunities to Provide Information and Advice

 There are a number of direct opportunities that the local authority has to provide or signpost people to advice and information.
 These include:

 - at first point of contact with the local authority / partner agencies;

 - as part of a needs or carer’s assessment, including joint Continuing Healthcare assessments;

 - when considering a financial commitment such as a deferred payment agreement or top‑up agreement;